wp-plugins/zedity/readme.txt

 4. Click on "Install now", activate it and you're done!

-Here is an [Installation Tutorial](http://zedity.com/blog/plugin-installation/) with step by step directions and screen-shots.
+Here is an [Installation Tutorial](http://zedity.com/blog/plugin-installation/) with step by step instructions.

-**Option B (via FTP):**
+**Option B - via FTP:**

 1. Upload and unzip the "zedity.zip" file into your 'wp-content/plugins' directory.

 2. Activate the Zedity plugin (from your WordPress dashboard)

 == Tutorials ==
-Here are some tutorials that can help you get started and learn some useful tips:
+Here are some tutorials to help you get started and learn some tips:

 **From A to...
 Zedity!
 This tutorial shows you how to get started with Zedity:**
 [youtube http://www.youtube.com/watch?v=wdUkypagojc]